The Almond & the Seahorse (soundtrack): Announcement and subsequent singles

 On 15 December 2022, one day before the film went to theatres, the soundtrack was officially announced.
 Coinciding with this was the release of the single "Amen" with a corresponding video directed by Ryan Owen Eddleston, which cuts between Rhys and scenes from the movie.
 "Amen" was written before he was approached to make a soundtrack, and in a statement, he said that "the yearning and frustration of the song seemed to fit the themes of the film perfectly and the song soundtracks the emotional final payoff at the very end of the movie".
 With the single, the relatively short track "Love Love Love" was also included.

 On 24 January the following year, Rhys simultaneously revealed two more singles: "Layer upon Layer" and "Orea".
 The former, which was also accompanied by a lyric video, was written for the opening title sequence of the film with a tempo matching cast member Rebel Wilson's journey through Liverpool and the Wirral.
-"Orea" is a collaboration with the French musicial artist Victor Le Masne and was recorded in Paris before the pandemic.
+"Orea" is a collaboration with the French musical artist Victor Le Masne and was recorded in Paris before the pandemic.

 Just three days before the soundtrack's release, two final songs were revealed.
 "I Want My Old Life Back", according to Rhys, was written in 2020 during an incident where he was left stranded at a pub for days after a gig because his van had been severely impacted during a nighttime flash flood on the A1.
 "Liberate Me from the Love Song" is an keyboard and drum machine-based prototype of the song that ended up being used in the film.
 Upon the songs' release, eight tracks in total were made available before the soundtrack as a whole.